moonstripe/introduction-to-programming-language/01_introduction_to_python/01_introduction_to_python.md

 ---
 # Control Flow

-control flow is how we direct how programs operate under certain circumstances
+control flow dictates how programs operate under certain circumstances

 we can break down the concept of control flow into loops and conditionals